 Analyzing the Salesforce debug log is effortless with this handy extension that highlights key sections and provides tips for avoiding errors.
 An update to the extension made the Code Unit and Method Entry/Exit clickable, so you can go directly to the component with a single click.
 Plus, the Color Index has a checkbox that can be used to filter the log to see only specific content, such as errors or user debug.

-These extensions are comparatively tiny and have specific use cases.
+These Chrome extensions are comparatively tiny and have specific use cases.
 But the fact is, sometimes it’s the little things that make a huge difference.

 Salesforce Admin Check All is a simple extension that will potentially save you a lot of time and irritation.
 It will allow you to ‘Check All’ checkboxes on setup pages, instead of clicking on each of the checkboxes individually.
 It may seem like a small solution, but this extension could save you from quite a bit of tedious clicking.
 This extension currently supports only Salesforce Classic.